 Only a short while ago, CBD – short for cannabidiol – was still something of a mysterious underground product, only to be found in alternative health shops and questionable back-street establishments.
 Back then, very few of us really knew much about the product or what it was even used for.

 The industry has come a long way since then.
 Within just a few years, the CBD industry has truly skyrocketed.
-As many high street shops are struggling to even stay afloat, it seems that a new CDB shop is popping up every week in our town centres.
+As many high street shops are struggling to even stay afloat, it seems that a new CBD shop is popping up every week in our town centres.
+The online market is also constantly growing, for example, you can now buy cbd oil from Promise Drops and similar online stores, which wasn’t as easy to do only a few years ago.
 Since a global easing of regulations surrounding the product, the CBD market has now become one of the biggest and most profitable in the world.

 Sowing the Seeds

 Described as “cannabis that won’t get you high”, it might be difficult for outsiders to understand the sudden rise in the popularity of this non-psychoactive form of a plant better associated with getting stoned to Bob Marley tunes and having “the munchies”.

 Today, many of us are turning to CBD as a treatment for a whole range of ailments, such as chronic muscular pain, anxiety, high blood pressure, skin complaints and many other conditions.
 Given the scale of this sudden phenomenon, you might think the use of cannabis for therapeutic benefits is a recent discovery – but you’d be wrong.